fullstacksherpa/checklist/docs/project-configuration.md

 In the above small code example we have added a few additional defaults, we have said that React will always be defined even if we don't specifically import it, and I have added a personal custom rule that I like which allows you to prefix variables with an underscore _ if you have declared them but not used them in the code.

+Rule Name (no-unused-vars): This rule is designed to flag variables that are declared but never used in the code.
+It helps catch potential issues with unused variables.

+Severity Level ([1]): The severity level is a number that represents how severely ESLint should treat the rule violations.
+In ESLint, the levels are:

+0: off
+1: warning
+2: error
+In your case, [1] indicates a warning level.

+Options ({ "args": "after-used", "argsIgnorePattern": "^_" }):

+"args": "after-used": This option configures the rule to only flag variables if they are used after they are declared.
+"argsIgnorePattern": "^_": This option provides an exception to the rule, allowing variables whose names match the specified pattern (^_) to be ignored.
+In this case, variables starting with an underscore (_) will not trigger the warning, even if they are declared and not used.

 You can test out your config by running:

 ```